sbn-psi/madi/README.md

 ### Additional options

 * `-d`: Debug mode.
 This will send additional information to the terminal.
 The can be a lot of information.
 * `-j`: JAXA mode.
-This will suppress certain checks, and perform updates to the bundle label.
-This is the only case where the bundle label is modified.
-JAXA use only.
+Delta bundles produced by JAXA projects have a slightly different format.
+  Use JAXA mode when performing Readiness Checks or Integration on bundles produced by JAXA projects.
 * `-l LOGFILE`: Sends output to the specified logfile instead of your terminal.